 Can You See Me?

 Tally is smart, compassionate, and she has a superpower: autism.
 Inspired by young coauthor Libby Scott's own experiences with autism, this is an honest and moving middle-school story of friends, family, and finding one's place.

 Counting by 7s

-Willow Chance is a twelve-year-old genius, obsessed with nature and diagnosing medical conditions, who finds it comforting to count by 7s.
+Willow Chance is a 12-year-old genius, obsessed with nature and diagnosing medical conditions, who finds it comforting to count by 7s.
 Willow is also an outsider, a girl possibly somewhere on the autism/Asperger's spectrum (although that is never stated).
 Suddenly Willow’s world is tragically changed when her parents both die in a car crash, leaving her alone in a baffling world.
 This story is about her journey to find a fascinatingly diverse and fully believable surrogate family.

 Chibi is a young boy who is excluded on the playground because he is different — he has autism.
 His peers only discover their admiration for him after a wise, nurturing teacher encourages his unique talent in connecting with animals.
 Subtle illustrations evoke Japan’s countryside and traditional art.

 Do You Want to Play?
 Making Friends with an Autistic Kid

 "Do you want to play?"
 That's what Jamie, with her favorite yellow truck, asks new kid Dylan, who only seems to want to line up his cars.
 This story gently explores learning about others and finding new ways to have fun.
 One of the most common issues for kids with autism is friendship.
 Children's books sometimes depict the neurotypical child as doing their autistic pal a favor by befriending them, often forcing them to change a part of themselves.
 This story shows us that children with autism are more than capable of making meaningful contributions to relationships, and suggests how neurotypical children can alter their own approach to create a true connection.